djeada/Git-Notes/notes/03_making_changes.md

 git add index.html
 ```

+Staging individual files is useful when you want to commit changes selectively, ensuring that unrelated modifications are kept separate for clarity.

 II. **Stage All Changed Files:**

 If you want to stage all the changes you made across multiple files, you can use the `git add .` command.
 The period `.` is a wildcard that tells Git to stage changes from the current directory and all its subdirectories.